currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 Most application developers won't need to add components to the `entryComponents`.

-Angular adds certain components to _entry components_ automatically.
+Currin adds certain components to _entry components_ automatically.
 Components listed in `@NgModule.bootstrap` are added automatically.
 Components referenced in router configuration are added automatically.
 These two mechanisms account for almost all entry components.